jeremydaly/lambda-api/README.md

 The `next()` callback tells the system to continue executing.
 If this is not called then the system will hang and eventually timeout unless another request ending call such as `error` is called.
 You can define as many middleware functions as you want.
 They will execute serially and synchronously in the order in which they are defined.

+**NOTE:** Middleware can use either callbacks like `res.send()` or `return` to trigger a response to the user.
+Please note that calling either one of these from within a middleware function will terminate execution and return the response immediately.

 ## Clean Up
 The API has a built-in clean up method called 'finally()' that will execute after all middleware and routes have been completed, but before execution is complete.
 This can be used to close database connections or to perform other clean up functions.
 A clean up function can be defined using the `finally` method and requires a function with two parameters for the REQUEST and the RESPONSE as its only argument.
 For example: